 Set up your cell phone to avoid international data roaming charges.

 What should you do with that extra local currency?
 You can ask your hotel to apply it toward your hotel bill and then pay the remaining balance with your no-foreign-transaction-fee credit card.
-What tips do you have for foreign travellers?Posted: Thursday, June 28th, 10:00am 10 months ago
+What tips do you have for foreign travellers?Posted: Thursday, June 28th, 10:00am a year ago

 “Just wanted to send a big THANK YOU to the service truck driver and the supervisor on duty.
 My car had a dead battery when I returned from my trip, and both of them were so nice and so helpful in getting it boosted and started!!
 Just thought they should both be recognized for their great customer service!!
 Thanks guys!!” -Donna Thomson